metno/productstatus/README.md

 useful to examine model performance and integrity.
 Threshold values are equally useful, in order to enable alerting.
 These metrics might be calculated and submitted to the Productstatus index.
-The threshold values can be defined by the NetCDF producer, and stored as global variables in the NetCDF file.
+The threshold values can be defined by the NetCDF producer, and stored as variable attributes in the NetCDF file.

 | Field | Type | Description |
 | ----- | ---- | ----------- |